 We saints, the members of the royal priesthood, enter the rest of God on the condition we continue stedfastly in Christ every day of our pilgrimage in the world.
 If we stumble we are to get back up on our feet and fight on.
 The Lord will forgive us as we repent and keep on pressing ahead in Him.

-But with whom was he grieved forty years? was it not with them that had sinned, whose carcases fell in the wilderness?
+Now with whom was He angry forty years?
+Was it not with those who sinned, whose corpses fell in the wilderness?
 (Hebrews 3:17)

 We know that of the generation of adults that left Egypt, all but two died without entering the land of promise.
 The writer of Hebrews is warning us that if we abandon our joyous hope and confidence in the Lord Jesus, turning away from our discipleship because of unbelief or disobedience, we will not be a partaker of Christ.

 And to whom did He swear that they would not enter His rest, but to those who did not obey?
 (Hebrews 3:18)

 Precisely what is the rest of God?
 What does it mean to become part of the house of Christ, to partake of Christ?